 Alternatively, you can use the NightOnly clear aligners for easy maintenance and less daily wear time.
 The current options for NightOnly clear aligners are:

-NightFlex is an 18-month instalment plan of $89 a month currently.
+NightFlex is an 18-month instalment plan of

 The braces price difference mainly is due to the shorter time frame.
 On average, a patient needs clear aligners from four to six months.
 However, in more severe cases, you might need braces for around a year.

 After your treatment is complete, you switch to wearing the clear retainers during the day and then at night after six months.
 It helps prevent your teeth from moving again.

 Clear aligners are also cheaper because you have more treatment options.
 For example, if you opt for a home direct delivery service, you do not need to pay for frequent dental trips.
 And you make significant savings on travel costs, as everything is done from the comfort of your home.Do Clear Aligners Work?

 Research has found that clear aligners are an effective treatment option (Ke et al., 2019).
 And they have a shorter treatment time.
 In some instances, a fixed brace may be more appropriate, but clear aligners are an excellent fit for most people who want straight teeth.

 For peace of mind, providers often order a re-evaluation of results if a patient is not happy.
 However, you need to follow the treatment plan correctly also to ensure success.
 You also still have access to support even when using a home clear aligner service.How Can I Save Money Buying Clear Aligners?